Ophidev/DevOps_Notes/Git And GitHub/Git and GitHub2/notes.md

 Scenario:

-> You edited files but didn’t commit yet, and now you want to discard changes.
+> You edited files and add . but didn’t commit yet, and now you want to discard changes.

 ```bash
 git restore <fileName>